Powerwall 3 Lockout/Tagout

 Warning

-If seeing live voltage, go back to previous steps to make sure main breaker and shutdown switch are off.
-If still seeing high voltage, reach out to manager.
-Ensure you have the proper PPE and are wearing it correctly.
+If seeing live voltage, go back to previous steps to make sure the main breaker and the shutdown switch are off.
+If still seeing high voltage, reach out to the manager.
+Ensure the proper PPE is available and worn correctly.

 -